Best Ellipticals for 2017

 Buying Guide for Home Elliptical Trainers

 The quality of home elliptical trainers varies widely.
-Low quality machines sometimes cost less than $500, and some of the best home ellipticals cost thousands more.
+Low quality machines sometimes cost less than $500, and some of the highest-rated home ellipticals cost thousands more.
 How much should you spend?
-Here are some tips about elliptical machine performance, parts warranties and more.
+Here are some tips about residential elliptical machine performance, parts warranties and more.
 You can also see our lists of best ellipticals by price.

-Resistance: The best home ellipticals offer wide ranges of resistance.
+Resistance: The highest-rated home ellipticals offer wide ranges of resistance.
 They can challenge trainees in peak condition as well as those getting gentle physical therapy.
 A heavier flywheel makes a machine cost more, but it makes a big difference to performance quality.
-Look for a flywheel weight of at least 20 pounds if you want an elliptical to carry you beyond the beginner’s level.
+Look for a flywheel weight of at least 20 pounds if you want an elliptical to carry you beyond the beginner's level.
 Also choose heavier resistance if an intended user is rather heavy.
 Otherwise the elliptical motion might not feel sufficiently smooth.

-Stride: The best home ellipticals have stride settings for every intended user.
-In some families one size fits all, but in others it’s wise to choose an adjustable stride elliptical.
-This feature isn’t available on the cheapest ellipticals but becomes more common in the middle and higher price categories.
+Stride: The best ellipticals for home gyms have stride settings for every intended user.
+In some families one size fits all, but in others it's wise to choose an adjustable stride elliptical.
+This feature isn't available on the cheapest ellipticals but becomes more common in the middle and higher price categories.
 Some of our favorite ellipticals have especially generous stride ranges.
 These are considered hybrid trainers because they work as low-impact treadmills and/or steppers as well as ellipticals.

 Metal vs. Plastic: Durable ellipticals have metal parts instead of breakable plastic.
 The metal also contributes to the higher weights of better machines, which makes them more stable during exercise.